The Car (1977 film): Plot

-That evening, Lauren is at her home, talking to Wade over the phone, when the enraged car drives straight through her house, killing her.
-Luke then explains to a grief-stricken Wade that killing his girlfriend was an act of revenge for Lauren's insults and notes it did not enter the cemetery because "the ground is hallowed," a biblical reference.
-Wade ultimately concocts the final plan to defeat the car once and for all in a trap in the canyon outside the town.
-After discovering it waiting in his garage, they are forced to carry out his plans with great haste.
-Wade is pursued by the car while high-speed riding on his dirt bike into the targeted mountainous canyon, where his remaining deputies have set a trap with explosives.
+After being dropped off at her home that evening, Lauren notices the violent winds that always accompany the car.
+She runs inside and calls Wade on the phone, but the car drives straight through her house, killing her.
+Luke explains to a grief-stricken Wade that killing Lauren was an act of revenge for her insults.
+Wade concocts a plan to defeat the car in a trap in the canyon outside the town.
+After suddenly discovering it waiting in his garage, seemingly from nowhere, they are forced to carry out his plans with great haste.
+Wade escapes his garage and is pursued by the car while riding on his dirt bike into the targeted mountainous canyon, where his remaining deputies have set a trap with explosives.

-In the final confrontation, Wade and Luke stand still at the edge of a cliff and lure the car into running straight at them.
-They swiftly jump off both sides as it goes over the cliff, and set off the dynamite, triggering a massive explosion.
+Wade and Luke stand at the edge of a cliff and lure the car towards them.
+As the car approaches, they jump in opposite directions, causing the car to miss both of them and fly off the cliff, and the deputies set off the dynamite, triggering a massive explosion.
 To everyone's shock, a monstrous, demonic visage appears inside the flames.
-Despite Luke's insistence, Wade refuses to believe what the group saw in the flames.

-The film concludes with the car still prowling on the streets of downtown Los Angeles, apparently having survived the explosions, its horn sound still heard distantly.
+The film concludes with the car prowling on the streets of downtown Los Angeles, apparently having survived the explosions, its horn sound still heard distantly.